openthread/ot-docs/site/en/codelabs/silabs-openthread-hardware/index.lab.md

 Google's [OpenThread](https://openthread.io/) (OT) is an open-source implementation of Thread.
 Google has released OpenThread to make the networking technology used in Google Nest products more broadly available to developers, in order to accelerate the development of products for the connected home and commercial buildings.
 With a narrow platform abstraction layer and a small memory footprint, OpenThread is highly portable.
 It supports both system-on-chip (SoC) and network co-processor (NCP) designs.

-The  [Thread specification](http://threadgroup.org/ThreadSpec) defines an IPv6-based reliable, secure, and low-power wireless device-to-device communication protocol for home and commercial building applications.
+The [Thread Specification](https://www.threadgroup.org/support#specifications) defines an IPv6-based reliable, secure, and low-power wireless device-to-device communication protocol for home and commercial building applications.

 [Silicon Labs](https://www.silabs.com/) has enhanced OpenThread to work with Silicon Labs hardware.
-This source code is available on GitHub and also as a software development kit (SDK) installed with Simplicity Studio 5 (SSv5).
+This source code is [available on GitHub](https://github.com/openthread/ot-efr32) and also as a software development kit (SDK) installed with Simplicity Studio 5 (SSv5).
 The SDK includes a fully tested snapshot of the GitHub source code.
 It supports a broader range of hardware than does the GitHub version, and includes documentation and example applications not available on GitHub.

 This guide describes how to get started developing OpenThread applications using the Silicon Labs OpenThread SDK and Simplicity Studio 5.
 The image below shows the boards (BRDs) and the hardware set up with an OT Border Router (OTBR) and two Thread devices used in the codelab.